owodolab/py-graspi/README.md

 python graspi_igraph/igraph_testing.py g graspi_igraph/tests/2D-testFile/data_4_3.graphe
 ```
 ### _Running with Periodicity:_
-We include the option of running any test case with periodicity turned on.
+We include the option of running any test case with periodicity turned on ONLY for *.txt input files.
 This
 is done with an added '-p' parameter.
 This parameter is added first before inputting the test case
 format.